-Nebraska's state senators will likely make a final decision about a new prison in 2022.
-They need to hear from Nebraskans who want smart justice reform, not historic spending on more iron and concrete.
+Nebraska's state senators need to hear from Nebraskans who want smart justice reform, not historic spending on more iron and concrete.

 JUMP TO SECTION

-- Despite decades of construction and an ever-increasing budget, Nebraska’s prison system is among the most overcrowded in the nation.
-Some facilities are holding between 2-3x as many people as they were designed for.
+State spending on Nebraska's prisons has outpaced growth in other major state funding areas for decades.
+In fact, Nebraska's growth in prison spending is among the highest in the nation.
+Despite this ever-increasing budget and decades of construction, our prison system is among the most overcrowded in the nation.
+Some facilities hold between 2-3x as many people as they were designed for.

-- The cause of this crisis is multifaceted.
-It includes things like the failed war on drugs, aggressive prosecutors, institutional racism, and a failure to prioritize community needs through addiction services, mental health support and community investment.
+How did we get here?
+Reasons include the failed war on drugs, aggressive prosecutors, institutional racism, growing sentences and a failure to prioritize community needs through addiction services, mental health support and community investment.

 Recent polling shows Nebraskans agree, we’re talking about spending too much money on a new prison when we should be prioritizing reform that meets mental health and addiction needs with a public health response.
 Now, it’s time to take that message to our state senators.